dsrobertson/onlineFDR/README.md

 # onlineFDR

-## Introduction
-This package allows users to control the false discovery rate for online hypothesis testing, where hypotheses arrive sequentially in a stream, as presented by Javanmard and Montanari (2015, 2018), Ramdas et al. (2017, 2018), Tian and Ramdas (2019) and Zrnic et al. (2018).
+This R package allows users to control the false discovery rate for online hypothesis testing, where hypotheses arrive sequentially in a stream, as presented by Javanmard and Montanari (2015, 2018), Ramdas et al. (2017, 2018), Tian and Ramdas (2019) and Zrnic et al. (2018).
 In this framework, a null